sjmini/sjmini.github.io/_posts/2017-03-07-sample-post-with-all-elements.markdown

 {% highlight markdown %}
 > On the second push instruction, because esp is pointing to eip memory region, it overwrites eip and therefore, program crashes with illegal instrction.
 {% endhighlight %}

+**In order to solve this problem, you need to leverage "leave" instruction to change esp value so that it does not overwrite eip. **
+**0xc9 is leave instruction, and since we could modify one byte, we can change insert it into our shellcode ** **Leave instruction changes esp value to ebp value. **